MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 [Download the WebDriver language binding of your choice][SeleniumDownloads].
 The Microsoft Edge team recommends [Selenium 4.00-alpha07][NugetPackagesSeleniumWebdriver400alpha07] or later, because it supports Microsoft Edge \(Chromium\).
 However, you may control Microsoft Edge \(Chromium\) in all older versions of Selenium, including the current stable Selenium 3 release.

 > [!IMPORTANT]
 > If you were previously automating or testing Microsoft Edge \(Chromium\) using `ChromeDriver` and `ChromeOptions` classes, your WebDriver code does not run on Microsoft Edge Version 80 or later.
-To solve this problem, update your tests to use the `EdgeOptions` class and install [Microsoft Edge Driver][MicrosoftDeveloperEdgeToolsWebdriver].
+To solve this problem, update your tests to use the `EdgeOptions` class and download [Microsoft Edge Driver][MicrosoftDeveloperEdgeToolsWebdriver].

 ### Use Selenium 3